 The truth of the matter is that Calvinists misunderstand Scripture due to having a confirmation bias.
 These people take out of context words such as elected, predestined, foreknew, and before the foundation of the world to fit their deterministic theological paradigm.
 Thus, Calvinists altogether miss the point of Ephesians 1:1-13.
 If our eternal destinies have already been determined by God since the beginning of time, then why would the Apostle Paul pray for the salvation of all people (1 Timothy 2:1-2)?
 How could God reason with His chosen nation Israel (Isaiah 1:18)?
 Why would He tell His people to make the choice of either serving Him or idols (Joshua 24:15; Deuteronomy 30:15-19; Jeremiah 21:8)?
 How could the Lord draw near to those who seek Him (1 Chronicles 28:9; 2 Chronicles 15:2; Jeremiah 29:13)?
 How is it possible for people to harden their own hearts against God (Psalm 95:8)?
 Why should Christians even be concerned about the loss of heavenly rewards (1 Corinthians 3:15; 2 John 8-9)?

 Hence, the Calvinist view of predestination is irrational at best.
-The Bible presupposes the existence of our free will, and ability to make sound moral decisions.
+The Bible presupposes our capacity to reach out to God through faith and humble repentance.
 God has no desire in punishing the wicked (Ezekiel 18:30-32; 33:10-11).
 God delights in showing mercy (Micah 7:18).
-The Lord does act in a contingent manner (i.e. Jeremiah 18:1-13).
-Election is conditional, not unconditional.
+The Lord does act in a contingent manner (Jeremiah 18:1-13).
+Election is conditioned on faith.